 Courses designated as Honors and Honors Credit give students the opportunity to earn honors credit and notation on the transcript by demonstrating greater depth and breadth in their work and assessments.
 Honors courses cover a wider scope of material, in greater depth, at a faster pace than the standard courses.

-Honors Credit within a traditional course is an option that allows students to pursue advance learning opportunities in English or social studies without enrolling in an Advanced Placement or Honors course.
+Honors Credit within a traditional course is an option that allows students to pursue advance learning opportunities in English and social studies without enrolling in an Advanced Placement or Honors course.
 It is also available in Algebra 1.
 Students working for honors credit should expect quantitative and qualitative differences during the course of study.

 Teachers of courses with Honors Credit will elaborate on the process to earn honors credit during the first week of class.
 The high school course catalog provides a description of all advanced courses available to students.